MarkPcv/vacancy_to_postgres/README.md

-# Database Workflow using API
+# Project «Vacancy Database Storage»

-## Project Description
+## Description
-This project allows user to create Database with tables: **Employers** and **Vacancies**.
+This project allows user to create Database via PostgreSQL with tables: **Employers** and **Vacancies**.
 The information about employers and vacancies is gathered using **HeadHunter** API platform which is commonly used in CIS region.
 User selects employers and their vacancies are stored in the user-defined database.